JF-2121/wasteer-hackathon-docs/README.md

 # Data

-You are given the following data which is available here: <link to data>:
+You are given the following data which is available [here](https://drive.google.com/drive/folders/1hLZ3fqWqXGf3ngDBYjjfxKphvNLxyK1y?usp=sharing):

 1. **LiDAR scans of the bunker**
 	3D surface scans showing the current fill level (visible waste surface) of the bunker.
 A script for reading and exploring the LiDAR data is available at the file downloads.